How to Start a Forex Broker Company: The 2026 Edition

 To understand the differences in depth, read our detailed post on A-book and B-book models.

 The trading platform is the face of your brokerage.
 Traders judge you by execution speed, uptime, and ease of use.
-You have several solid options.
+Important update: MetaQuotes stopped issuing new MT4 licenses in 2023.
+New brokers must use MT5, cTrader, Match-Trader, or alternatives like FinxTrader.

 MetaTrader 5 (MT5)

 Industry standard.
-Multi-asset support, advanced charting, and a huge user base.
-You need MT5 white-label or main label licensing.
-Note: MT4 is no longer available for new brokers.
+Multi-asset support, advanced charting, huge user base.
+Available as MT5 white-label or main label licensing.

 cTrader

-Modern interface, transparent pricing, and fast execution.
+Modern interface, transparent pricing, fast execution.
 Popular with serious retail traders.
-We offer cTrader broker solutions and white-label setups.
+Available as white-label or main label.

 Match-Trader

-Next-generation platform with social trading and copy trading.
-Good for brokers who want built-in CRM features.
+Next‑generation platform with social trading and copy trading.
+Built‑in CRM features.

-Beyond the trading platform, you will need these core components: forex CRM software, a client portal (trader’s room), payment gateway integration, liquidity data feed, and a bridge for order routing.
-Many providers offer a turnkey solution that bundles these together.
+Beyond the trading platform, you will need: forex CRM software, a client portal (trader’s room), payment gateway integration, liquidity data feed, and a bridge for order routing.

 Step 4: Set Up Liquidity and Risk Management

 Liquidity is the ability to execute client orders at good prices.
 You connect to one or more liquidity providers (LPs) via a bridge.
-The bridge aggregates prices and sends orders to the LP.
 A good liquidity bridge for forex brokers handles A-book, B-book, and hybrid logic.

 Risk management is not optional.
-You need real-time exposure monitoring, margin alerts, and stop-out rules.
-Many brokers use a dedicated risk management back office.
-If you run a B-book, you must also implement hedging automation and position limits.
+You need real‑time exposure monitoring, margin alerts, and stop‑out rules.
+If you run a B‑book, implement hedging automation and position limits.

 Step 5: Build Your Operations and Compliance Team

 Even with a turnkey package, you need people to run the business.
-At minimum, plan for these roles:
+Minimum roles:

 1